greggbjensen/spritegen/README.md

 Recursively combines all images inside the directory "site/images" into one sprite.png and sprite.css per directory and sub-directory.

-The sprite.css generated is by folder and file name.
+The sprite.css is generated with classes by folder and file name.

 ```css
     .icons-answer-png {